Abhishek-Balram/asset-failure-prediction/README.md

 # Asset-Failure Prediction

-Anticipating when industrial equipment will fail **before** it actually does saves money, increases safety and slashes downtime.
-This repo is my end-to-end proof-of-concept that walks from raw sensor CSV ➜ trained ML model ➜ containerised API demo
+Anticipating when industrial equipment will fail **before** it actually does saves money, increases safety and reduces downtime.
+This repo is my end-to-end proof-of-concept that walks from raw sensor data ➜ trained ML model ➜ containerised API demo

 ---

 ## 1. Why it matters
 Keeping machines healthy is an important and often mission-critical goal across many industries incuding: **Energy**, **Agriculture**, **Aerospace**, and **Manufacturing/logistics**

-The common theme accross all these sectores is *continuous sensor data* + *high cost of failure*.
+The common theme accross all these sectors is *continuous sensor data* + *high cost of failure*.
 Predictive-maintenance ML models turn that data into early warnings so engineers can act proactively.

 ---

 ## 2. What this repo delivers
-1. **Training pipeline**: `training-pipeline.py` cleans data, trains a PyTorch network, logs metrics and saves artefacts.
+1. **Training pipeline**: `training-pipeline.py` cleans data, trains a PyTorch model, logs metrics and saves artefacts.
 2. **Inference service**: `serve.py` is a Flask API with a minimalistic web UI for manual testing.
 3. **Dockerfile**: one-command container build so it runs identically on my laptop and in the cloud.